anticomputer/emacs-codeql/README.md

 ## Known Quirks

-### The first run of a new query against a database compiles but does not actually run
+### The very first run of a newly created query file compiles but does not actually run

-You can re-run the query and it will execute fine on the second run and any subsequent runs for that database.
-Seemingly on the very first run of a new query against a fresh database the query server does not report success on compilation completion, but this happens only for the first run for a new database.
+You can re-run the query and it will execute fine on the second run and any subsequent runs against any other database.
+Seemingly on the very first run of a new query file the query server may not report success on compilation completion.
+This happens only for the first run of a newly created query file.
 I'm debugging this still, but it's a rare enough event to not cause too much friction.
+It also works fine across restarts of emacs and for any iterations on the actual contents of the query after the very first compilation.

 ## TODO